feature-hub/feature-hub/README.md

 page.
 Both need the `FeatureAppManager` singleton instance to create their Feature App.

-#### React Feature App Loader
+#### The React Feature App Loader

-With the `FeatureAppLoader` a Feature App can be loaded and rendered by defining the URL to its JavaScript UMD bundle, e.g.:
+With the React `FeatureAppLoader` a Feature App can be loaded and rendered by defining the URL to its JavaScript UMD bundle, e.g.:

 ```jsx
 <FeatureAppLoader